upatras-hci/iv/reports/readme.md

 - Create a new branch (named with your studentID).
 - Create a new README.md file inside a folder (inside the reports folder) named with your studentID.
 - Edit the README.md file with your name and [add a table of contents with the deliverables](https://raw.githubusercontent.com/upatras-hci/iv/master/README.md).
-- Edit (and commit) your report according to the [deliverables timetable](https://upatras-hci.github.io/iv).
+- Edit (and commit) your report according to the above deliverables table of contents.
 - At the end of the course, make a pull-request.

 [Detailed instructions with gifs and links to official documentation](https://courses-ionio.github.io/help/guide/)